ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/built_in_tests.md

     - The `common_tickers` test image is at `mbed-os-example-blinky/BUILD/tests/<new_target>/gcc_arm/mbed-os/TESTS/mbed_hal/common_tickers`.
     - The `common_tickers_freq` test image is at `mbed-os-example-blinky/BUILD/tests/<new_target>/gcc_arm/mbed-os/TESTS/mbed_hal/common_tickers_freq.`

 1. You need to flash the test image to the board.
-You can use pyOCD (from the command line or IDE), or you could use IAR and Keil (if they already support the new target).
+You can use the pyOCD flash tool (from the command line or IDE):

-    The easiest method is using the pyOCD flash tool:

     ```
     pyocd-flashtool BUILD/mbed-os-example-blinky.bin    # Use the .hex file if appropriate